jinq0123/hotfix/README.md

 hotfix_module(module_name)
 ---------------------------
-hotfix_module() will skip unloaded module, that is, the module must be loaded such as `require`d before it can be hot fixed.
-* There will be no unexpected loading.
-* Work around the issue of "Three dots module name will be nil".
-See below.

 hotfix_module() uses package.searchpath(module_name, package.path)
  to search the path of module.
-The module is loaded and the returned value is updated to package.loaded[module_name].
+The module is reloaded and the returned value is updated to package.loaded[module_name].
 If the returned value is nil, then package.loaded[module_name] is assigned to true.